 - sauce packets (I like to save them when we eat fast food.
 Hello Chick-fil-a sauce!)

 - water bottles

 And then one final thing to add… an ice pack!

-I found these awesome flat ice packs at amazon last year, and again they’ve held up great and we’ll use them again this year.
-They’re bright colored and fun, and they all fit easily into the door of the freezer.
-Grab & go.
+I found these awesome flat ice packs at Amazon two years ago, and again they’ve held up great and we’ll use them again this year.
+They’re bright-colored and fun, and they all fit easily into the door of the freezer.
+Grab & go!